mzanchetta-MIDS/Empowering-Users-in-RecSys-Dev/README.md

 - The Streamlit frontend handles the user interface and interactions
 - User profile information is stored locally and sent to the API for recommendation processing

-## Future Enhancements

-- User account creation and authentication
-- Improving the JSON so we have book and user IDs
-- Persistent data storage (?)
-- Integration of two-tower rec system and LLM for explainable recs
-- Some UI changes to the app